BidanGitau/Hotel-management/README.md

-# Hotel-management where customers can make bookings and the admin can track the proit as perv customer visits
+# Hotel-management where customers can make bookings and the admin can track  customer visits